Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 For some countries, end-users need to be informed about some legal constraints before scanning.
 In this case `netverifyCustomScanViewController:shouldDisplayLegalAdvice:completion:` is called.
 Make sure to display the message provided via this call.

 After a successful scan, it makes sense to present the captured image and ask to finally confirm that the image should be used.
 In this case `netverifyCustomScanViewController:shouldDisplayConfirmationWithImageView:text:confirmation:retake:` is called.
 Simply add this view as subview and it will draw itself accordingly.
 We suggest asking the user if the image is readable and properly aligned to prevent bad quality images.
 Continue with calling one of the two provided blocks.

+For manual image capturing: to notify the user that the image is blurry and therefore can't be taken implement `netverifyCustomScanViewController:shouldDisplayBlurHint:`

 ### Finalizing Scanning